 Enhances project planning

-A detailed WBS requires integrating and managing your project schedule management, cost management and resource management activities.
-When tasks, deliverables and their ensuing dependencies are clearly defined, project managers, can then make more accurate estimations on the project schedule, cost and resources.
-A better plan gives a better chance for project success.
+A detailed WBS requires integrating and managing your project schedule management, cost management, and resource management activities.
+When you clearly define your tasks, deliverables and their ensuing dependencies, project managers can accurately estimate project schedules, costs, and resources.
+A better plan, or WBS, increases the chance of project success.

 Simplifies project monitoring and management